 The fruit of Cestrum is spread mainly by birds, making it another prolific invader in our bushland areas.

-Seaside Daisy (Erigeron sp.)
+Seaside Daisy (Erigeron karvinskianus)

 A garden favourite, but invasive, this plant is populating the edge of the lake in some places.

-St Peter’s Wort
+St Peter’s Wort (Hypericum tetrapterum)

 This plant is growing amongst the sedges and poas (native grasses) along the edge of the lake.